Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/_index.md

 ### 3.0.x

-* Disable high cardinality metrics by default.
+* High cardinality metrics are now disabled by default.
-* Decreases performance penalty to proxy traffic when collecting metrics.
+* Decreased performance penalty to proxy traffic when collecting metrics.

 ### 1.6.x